On this page, you can figure out the differences between the different coffee machines.

 They have a high running cost charging S$0.76 to S$1.85 a coffee, which will add up even more in the long run.
 A cup of coffee from a professional machine can be less than 20 cents for a single shot, and the shot is likely thicker, more flavourful, and of much higher quality.

 Coffee tamping, or pressing the coffee, is often blamed for poor extraction.
-The main thing the user has to remember is to press the coffee evenly, which is not a challenging task.
+Rather, the main thing the user has to remember is to press the coffee evenly.

 Warming the milk is easy.
 If you need to include latte art, you will need some practice.